biom8er/phymes/CONTRIBUTING.md

 # or run tests for the phymes-data crate on the CPU
 cargo test --package phymes-data --features wsl --release

-# run tests for the phymes-ai crate with GPU acceleration with Candle assets
+# run tests for the phymes-ml crate with GPU acceleration with Candle assets
-cargo test --package phymes-ai --features wsl,gpu,candle --release
+cargo test --package phymes-ml --features wsl,gpu,candle --release
-# run tests for the phymes-ai crate with GPU acceleration with Candle assets from HuggingFace
+# run tests for the phymes-ml crate with GPU acceleration with Candle assets from HuggingFace
-cargo test --package phymes-ai --features wsl,gpu,candle,hf_hub --release
+cargo test --package phymes-ml --features wsl,gpu,candle,hf_hub --release
-# or run tests for the phymes-ai crate on the CPU with OpenAI API token services
+# or run tests for the phymes-ml crate on the CPU with OpenAI API token services
-cargo test --package phymes-ai --features wsl,openai_api --release
+cargo test --package phymes-ml --features wsl,openai_api --release

 # run tests for the phymes-agents crate with GPU acceleration with Candle assets
 cargo test --package phymes-agents --features wsl,gpu,candle --release